riddyrayes/inculcation/pages/driven_by_infinite_enthusiasm.md

 			- #lectures [ICTP Diploma - Differential Geometry - Claudio Arezzo - YouTube](https://www.youtube.com/playlist?list=PLLq_gUfXAnkl5JArcktbOrIUeR5rra-Gz)
 		- You can definitely do rigorous algebra and analysis at this point here, its always a inculcating and ever increasing skill and knowledge-base: ((24df46a2-7dbd-4e68-9d3b-6fcb4d02c62f))
 	- ## I DECREE: DO MORE CLASSICAL!
+	  > choose any of them; they are all connected ;)
+		- ### Classical statistical mechanics
+			- The main expectation from statistical mechanics is to derive all of thermodynamics with bare minimum assumptions from simple mechanics.
+			- But is this possible?
+			- ((63b91d41-a8a0-44c1-a82b-f7f9838ca04d))
 		- ### Fluid mechanics
 			- If you think you know what fluid mechanics is (from school, say), I guarantee that you do not!
 		- ### Special Relativistic Mechanics and Electrodynamics